jackdewinter/pymarkdown/readme.md

 - verifying vs validating?

-- end tokens should all have start tokens that caused them?
-  - transfor_gfm `assert pre_prev_token.start_markdown_token` should always be true

 - why does fcb with only newlines and newlines with ws not fold down to text?
   - coalesce with blank lines in fenced code block?
 - HTML and Fenced Blocks and better handling of capturing newlines to avoid counting token height